xinyad/jekyll-web.io/pages/mydoc/faqs.md

 <div class="faq" onclick="toggleAnswer('answer17')">How should I address outliers in traffic counts when establishing the traffic growth trend?</div>
 <div class="answer" id="answer17">
 Addressing outliers in traffic counts is essential when establishing a traffic growth trend to ensure that the trend accurately reflects the typical traffic patterns.
-Here are recommendations to address outliers:<br>
+Here are recommendations to address outliers:<div style="margin:0.6rem 0"></div>
 1. Identify Outliers: start by identifying outliers in the traffic count data.
 Outliers are data points that significantly deviate from the overall trend or pattern.
-Common techniques for identifying outliers include visual inspection of data plots, statistical methods, and automated outlier detection algorithms.<br>
+Common techniques for identifying outliers include visual inspection of data plots, statistical methods, and automated outlier detection algorithms.<div style="margin:0.6rem 0"></div>
 2. Understand the Source of Outliers: investigate the reasons behind the outliers.
 Outliers can result from various factors, such as data collection errors, equipment malfunctions, extreme weather events, accidents, construction, or special events.
-Understanding the source of outliers is crucial for deciding how to address them.<br>
+Understanding the source of outliers is crucial for deciding how to address them.<div style="margin:0.6rem 0"></div>
 3. Statistical Methods: consider applying statistical methods to handle outliers, such as replacing outliers with the nearest non-outlying values, removing a fixed percentage of the most extreme outliers from the dataset.
 </div>